boblegal31/Heater-remote/README.md

 it otherwise trigs errors in the heater (which might not have any second heating circuit onto which a remote control could be registered).

+I then added a third flavor (RemoteToRflink), that is also still a work in progress, in order to control the heater with homeassistant through an rflink like protocol.
+Still using that same LPC1343 evaluation board to transmit via USB the statuses and temperatures from the heater, and be able to receive rflink like commands to switch things on or off.
+Still looking to enhance the integration to homeassistant, but I can so far control the global mode (on/off) of each heating circuit, control the eco mode too (though I still can't tell whenever a circuit is in eco mode), the report back all the different temperatures to homeassistant.
+Moreover, this remote can decode 433MHz OOK signals from Oregon Scientific sensors, and uses (either the first, or a specific id) temperature sensor to report the room temperature to the heater.

 Information for creating this program has been gathered here : https://github.com/openv/openv/wiki/KM-Bus and exchanged here